SomeRanDev/reflaxe.CPP/README.md

 This leads into another important aspect of this project: the different forms of memory management.
 While the original Haxe/C++ target allows classes to be treated like value-types, it requires a lot of boilerplate and forces the class to always use value management.

-On the other hand, **Haxe to "Unbound C++"** gives memory types first-class treatment.
+On the other hand, **Reflaxe/cxx"** gives memory types first-class treatment.
 A single metadata is used to default a class to using value, pointer, or smart pointer management, and `Value<T>`, `Ptr<T>`, and `SharedPtr<T>` can be used to override this default at any time.
 But the best part is conversions between these types are accounted for during typing, preventing invalid or unsafe assignments from being generated.
-Visit the [Memory Management](https://github.com/RobertBorghese/Haxe-to-UnboundCPP#memory-management) section for more info.
+Visit the [Memory Management](https://github.com/RobertBorghese/reflaxe.CPP#memory-management) section for more info.

 &nbsp;

 # Examples

-Visit the [test/unit_testing/tests directory](https://github.com/RobertBorghese/Haxe-to-UnboundCPP/tree/main/test/unit_testing/tests) for a bunch of samples and tests.
+Visit the [test/unit_testing/tests directory](https://github.com/RobertBorghese/reflaxe.CPP/tree/main/test/unit_testing/tests) for a bunch of samples and tests.
 Note the "intended" folder contains the expected C++ output that would be generated from the Haxe project in that folder.
 To run one of the examples, run the following command at the top level of the repository (replace "HelloWorld" with the test name).

 ```
 haxe Test.hxml test=HelloWorld